hiking in peru

 A. Route

-Normally, it is done in 6 days and 5 nights and allows you to tour the Vilcanota mountain range, appreciating colorful hills, high snows, crystalline lagoons, green pastures with hundreds of alpacas, charming valleys, and traditional Peruvian villages.
-Also, wildcats, pumas, and condors can accompany your tour.
-The path of 46 kilometers surrounds the Ausangate snow (6,384 m.a.s.l.) and passes over the 4,000 m.a.s.l.
+The path of 46 kilometers surrounds the Ausangate snow (6,384 m./ 20,944 ft.) and passes over the (4,000 m. / 13,123 ft.).
 The hike starts in Tinki town (2 hours from Cusco by bus) and finishes in the same town.
-The Tinki inhabitants consider the hike a pilgrimage to its deity Ausangate (the Incas called Snows and Mountains Apus, its deities)
+The Tinki inhabitants consider the hike a pilgrimage to its deity Ausangate (the Incas called Snows and Mountains Apus its deities)

 The weather during the tour can change drastically, from one clear and sunny day to a rainy and cloudy one, and even can snow in some zones close to the Ausangate Snowy.
-Three high points are crossed at more than 5000 m.a.s.l.
-The highest of them is called Palomino Pass and is located at 5200 m.a.s.l.
-Here you’ll get awesome pictures and views of the zone and the snow.
+Three high points are crossed at more than (5,000 m. / 16,404 ft.).
+The highest is called Palomino Pass and is located at (5200 m/17,060 ft).
+Here, you’ll get awesome pictures and views of the zone and the snow.

 B. Difficulty

-The route is remote, clear, and easy to follow, it can be done without a guide, with great views, and represents a real adventure.
-However, the path is rough, with steep slopes, considering the high altitude where it is located.
-For all these reasons, the hike is recommendable for professional hikers with a good level of physical condition (important to be well acclimatized) The best time to hike Ausangate is from October to November and April when it is relatively hot and dry.
+The route is remote, straightforward, and easy to follow.
+It can be done without a guide, offers great views, and represents a real adventure.
+However, the path is rough, with steep slopes, considering the high altitude at which it is located.
+For all these reasons, the hike is recommendable for professional hikers with good physical condition (essential to be well acclimatized).
+The best time to hike Ausangate is from October to November and April, when it is relatively hot and dry.

 C. Interesting points to pass

-It is one of the most famous treks near Cusco, giving you the chance to see Vinicunca Mountain, also known as Rainbow Mountain, in its first days.
-In the 5º day, you can take a well-deserved rest in the thermal baths of Pacchanta.
-The Ausangate Snow and its awesome views will be the ice on the cake on this route.
+It is one of the most famous treks near Cusco, allowing you to see Vinicunca Mountain, also known as Rainbow Mountain, in its first days.
+In the 5º day, you can rest well in the thermal baths of Pacchanta.
+The Ausangate Snow and its fantastic views will be the ice on the cake on this route.

 2. Inca Trail